Buying Your Rhode Island Home at the Best Price

 No matter how many homes you have bought in the past or whether you are a first time home buyer, the process can be an emotional and stressful journey.
 Ensuring you buy your home at the best price is the real deal.
 This is where your real estate agent in RI real estate is put to the test.

 It usually is the biggest asset you will purchase in your life.
 Take the time to do a bullet list of must haves and needs before you start home shopping.

 1) Get Pre-Approved from a Mortgage Lender

 That is the process of finding out what a mortgage lender will allow you, the home buyer, to borrow based upon income and down payment amounts.
 It gives you an idea of what you can afford so go to a tried and trusted professional.
 Ask your real estate agent for recommendations too.
-A good Real Estate Agent will need a pre-approval in hand for when you are ready to make an offer on a home.
+A good Real Estate Agent will need a pre-approval in hand when you are ready to make an offer on a home.
 Just so you know an offer on a home can not be made without a pre-approval mortgage approval or a Proof of Funds (if buying with cash).
 Always make sure the mortgage lender will document the amount you can afford and send it to your Real Estate Agent as well.
 Always have the discussion of the maximum you want to pay monthly on a home (monthly mortgage payment, real estate taxes, homeowners insurance) because it may be less than what you are pre-approved for by the mortgage lender.

 It is important that your agent understands your needs, affordable price points, work distances, family situation, desired location and much more in order to do the best job for you.

 3) Picture Your Home